Antepost

 Birdie Holes

-The four par 5's (6th, 9th, 13th and 18th) are all very scoreable but do note the 9th and 13th are over 600 yards.
+The three par 5's (9th, 13th and 18th) are all birdie opportunities but do note the 9th and 13th are over 600 yards.
 The 2nd is a short par 4 where players will hope to pick up a shot.

 Closing Stretch

-The 16th is a long par 3, 17th is a scoreable par 4, and the par 5 18th to finish can provide drama with water short and left of the green.
+The 16th is a long par 3, 17th is a potential birdie hole and the par 5 18th to finish can provide drama with water short and left of the green.

 Fast or Slow Start